 Claire played collegiate golf at Bowling Green State University.
 She competed professionally on the Florida Mini Tours where she won the 1994 Central Florida Team Championship.
 Claire also competed in the 1993 LPGA Jamie Farr Kroger Classic.
 In 2004, Claire was inducted into the Lorain County Sports Hall of Fame.

 Chris Black has been a color analyst for soccer broadcasts on BCSN since the fall of 2005 after coaching soccer at Southview from 2000-04.
-He is currently the head coach for St. Ursula Soccer and a coach in the Olympic Soccer Development Program.
+He is currently the head coach for St. Ursula Academy and a coach in the Olympic Soccer Development Program.
 Chris graduated from Southview before moving on to play soccer at Siena Heights and then attended the University of Toledo.

-Mike Blochowski started at BCSN as a color commentator for Football in 2012.
+Mike Blochowski started at BCSN as a color commentator for football and baseball in 2012.
 A graduate of Maumee High School, Mike was a multi-sport athlete, playing football, basketball, and baseball.
 He was the MVP of the 1982 season and won the Tom Kreitner scholarship.
 Unfortunately, injury prevented Mike from pursuing sports in college.
 He did attend BGSU earning degrees in Management Information Systems and Education.
 Mike has coached football for Southview and St. Francis and currently coaches baseball at St. Francis.
 Residing in Maumee, OH, Mike and his wife Kris enjoy watching their sons play football, at the collegiate and high school level.

 After a lengthy tenure as first an assistant and then head coach with the Central Catholic Fighting Irish volleyball program, Jen Bronikowski joined the BCSN announcing staff in the summer of 2014.

 Gretchen Brown joined BCSN’s team in August of 2010.
 Originally from Jackson, Michigan, Gretchen was an All-State athlete in both volleyball and basketball at Lumen Christi High School.
-Upon graduation Gretchen went on to become an All-MAC setter for the University of Toledo Volleyball, where she is still the All-Time assist leader.
+Upon graduation Gretchen went on to become an All-MAC setter for the University of Toledo Volleyball squad, where she is still the All-Time assist leader.
 After receiving her degree in Business Education, Gretchen coached Toledo Volleyball Club, Springfield’s boy’s & girl’s volleyball teams and earned District 7 Coach of the Year in 2000, 2003 and 2004.
 Currently she is the head coach at Maumee High School and resides in Toledo with her husband and kids.

 Frank Corsoe is an award-winning sports editor for The Blade.
 A veteran newsman with more than 35 years in journalism, he served as sports editor for the Dayton Daily News before coming to Toledo in 2005.
 He spent a majority of his career in Connecticut where he was the executive sports editor of the Journal Inquirer of Manchester.
 Frank has been the co-host of BCSN’s “Rant & Rage” since 2007.

 Jim Davis joined BCSN's team in the Spring of 2010 and brings more than three decades of tennis experience with him.
 After graduating from St. John's Jesuit High School as a 4-year letter winner, Jim went on to help the UT Rockets earn three MAC Championship titles.
-During this time he also won the top spot in the City of Toledo Singles and Doubles tournaments and ranked #1 in the Midwest Men's Singles Section.
+During this time he also won titles in the City of Toledo Singles and Doubles tournaments and was ranked #1 in the Midwest Men's Singles Section.
 Later, Jim achieved Master Professional status and was named the Midwest and National Professional of the Year.
 Currently, Jim has returned to his alma mater to coach and led the Titans to Columbus for several Final Four appearances in the state tournament.
 Jim is also the owner and operator of the Shadow Valley Tennis Club and Shadow Valley at Central Tennis Club.

 Dan Disalle joined BCSN’s team in 2010 as a commentator for swimming.
 Dan is an alumnus of St. Francis High School where he was part of a 4-time District Championship team.
-During that time he also competed in the State Championship.
+During that time he also competed in the State Championship meet.
 After graduation, Dan continued his swimming and academic career at Indiana University where he competed in the Big 10 Championships, Junior Nationals, and the 1984 Olympic Trials.
 Post graduation, Dan took part in Masters Swimming.

 Don Genalo brought his professional bowling experience to BCSN in the winter of 2009.
 As a high school bowler in North Merrick, New York, Don received All-County recognition and went on to compete on the collegiate level at Robert Morris College, where he was All-Conference player for 4 years.
 After graduation Don toured full-time as a professional bowler for 11 years.
 During this time he won 6 PBA national titles, 10 regional titles, made 25 TV appearances and was a member of a team that beat out 14,000 other teams at a national competition in 2001.
 Today Don resides in Perrysburg and is a Hall of Famer for both his college and the State of Ohio.

-Bernie Huntebrinker has been with BCSN primarily as a color commentator for soccer since February 2004.
+Bernie Huntebrinker has been with BCSN as a color commentator for soccer since February 2004.
 Bernie has been involved with the game since 1966 as a player, coach and referee.
 He coached travel soccer for 13 seasons and then nine seasons at the high school level along with eight years as a referee.
 In college Bernie attended the University of Toledo and played baseball and club soccer.
 He graduated from Bowsher High School and then UT with two degrees.
 Bernie resides in Sylvania Township.

 Nikki was an outstanding player for the Northview Wildcat volleyball program before moving on to play for Bradley at the Division I level.
 She has also been active in coaching at the high school, club and collegiate levels, and now has returned to Northwest Ohio to add her expertise on BCSN volleyball telecasts.

-Sonny Lewis is a color analyst for a multitude of sports, including volleyball, wrestling, and track.
+Sonny Lewis is a color analyst for a number of sports, including volleyball, wrestling, and track.
 As the head volleyball coach at Owens Community College he has led the Express to several OCCAC championships and is a three-time OCCAC Coach of the Year recipient.
 Before that, he taught and coached volleyball and wrestling for 31 years at his alma mater, Springfield High School.
 While a Blue Devil, Sonny excelled in wrestling and track before going on to Defiance College.
 He is a member of the Ohio High School Volleyball Coaches Hall of Fame and Springfield Hall of Fame.
 He resides in Toledo.